 Travelling between Stages

-If splitting the hike over multiple trips, buses connect Cashel, Cahir, Lismore, and Dungarvan.
+Buses connect Cashel, Cahir, Lismore, and Dungarvan if the hike is split over multiple trips.
 Or leave a car at either end to shuttle between start and finish points.

 Guide to the Route